About the Location

 Contact Global Ambassadors to learn more from global engagement alumni.
 Global Ambassadors are GEC student representatives that have participated in one or more study abroad or Study USA programs and have been trained to help you prepare for your own global engagement.
 They are looking forward to hearing from you!

-Interested?
-Check out our student blog from years past.
+Check out our Elon in LA student blog from years past.

 Questions?
 Contact the Elon in LA program coordinator, J McMerty for program-specific and course related questions.
 Contact Mark Dalhouse in the Study USA office for questions regarding the application process.